 Fly to Bangkok from Phnom Penh

-The quickest way to go to Bangkok from Phnom Penh is to fly – and flights are around double the price of a direct bus to Phnom Penh from Bangkok.
+The quickest way to get to Bangkok from Phnom Penh is to fly – and flights are around double the price of a direct bus between Phnom Penh and Bangkok.
 A flight from Phnom Penh to Bangkok takes about 1 hour and 10 minutes.
 Check your options for flights to Bangkok from Phnom Penh here.

 Direct Bus from Phnom Penh to Bangkok